unf0rgvn/HTB_Paper_writeup/paper_COMPLETE/write-up.md

 ## Solution:

 ## WEB
-When we starts the machine it give us an IP address (in my case 10.10.11.143).
+When we start the machine it give us an IP address (in my case 10.10.11.143).
 It's a default page of an apache server.
 We can ran nmap, nikto to see if there's any suspicious stuff.
 ![nmap_nikto](nmap_nikto_log.png)

 Looking at `nikto.log` we can see it captured an "Uncommon header 'x-backend-server', with contents: office.paper".
 We also could find this 'x-backend-server' using `whatweb` tool.